tomas-fryza/avr-course/Labs/01-tools/Assignment.md

 ### Morse code

-1. Listing of C code with syntax highlighting which repeats one "dot" and one "comma" (BTW, in Morse code it is letter `A`) on a LED:
+1. Listing of C code which repeats one "dot" and one "comma" (BTW, in Morse code it is letter `A`) on a LED.
+Always use syntax highlighting and meaningful comments:

 ```c
 int main(void)